San Diego County District Attorney

 As in most of California, some misdemeanor crimes are prosecuted by local city attorneys.
-City attorneys share jurisdiction with the District Attorney to prosecute misdemeanors and infractions that are committed within the city's jurisdiction.
+City attorneys share jurisdiction with the district attorney to prosecute misdemeanors and infractions that are committed within the city's jurisdiction.
 All other misdemeanor, felony, and infraction violations that occur within San Diego County are prosecuted by the district attorney.

-The main office is located in Downtown San Diego in the Hall of Justice, with three regional centers in El Cajon, Chula Vista, and Vista.
-As of 2011 the District Attorney's office employs 310 attorneys.
+As of 2011 the district attorney's office employs 310 attorneys.
+The district attorney's office claims a 90+ percent conviction rate.
+The main office is located in downtown San Diego in the Hall of Justice, with three regional centers in El Cajon, Chula Vista, and Vista.

-The District Attorney's office claims a 90+ percent conviction rate.
-The conviction rate for driving under the influence (DUI) in 2010 was 98% of 11,000 people charged with felony or misdemeanor DUI.

 History

 In the first 20 years of San Diego County there were 23 men that held the office of district attorney, the first being William C. Ferrell.

 Partial list of District Attorneys

 Bureau of Investigation

 The San Diego District Attorney currently maintains a law enforcement arm called Bureau of Investigation.
 It consists of eight divisions, which include 130 District Attorney Investigators who are sworn California peace officers pursuant to § 830.1(a) California Penal Code and other non sworn staff.

 Amongst its law enforcement duties and responsibilities are assignments which may include pre-trial, gang, economic, insurance, fraud investigations; family protection, child abduction, sex crimes, stalking, and special operation investigations.
 Apart from this, San Diego DA Investigators may be assigned to regional local, state and federal task forces such as: computer and high tech crimes, narcotics, auto theft, identity theft, violent crimes, SAFE and fraud.